 Home Russia-Ukraine War Crimea was a desert in 1953 when Khrushchev visited it.
 For Ukraine,...

 Crimea was a desert in 1953 when Khrushchev visited it.
-For Ukraine, it was a heavy burden to make it livable, not a gift
+For Ukraine, it became a heavy burden to make it livable, not a gift

 0